 Getting out of India and racing Kermesses in Belgium, or racing in Italy or France should definitely be a progression that Indian National Champions should look at.
 The Americans, Brits, Aussies and Kiwi’s realized the importance of racing on the ‘continent’ a while ago.
 Even today, for instance, the Australian and New Zealand program makes race training blocks of Kermesses in Belgium to lift their fitness.
 Those programs have yielded much success on the track and road.
 A lot of pro-cyclists like Taylor Phinney, Jack Bauer, Bradley Wiggins, David Millar, and many others, have all gone through the school of hard knocks that is kermesse racing, and that was a very important part of their progression.

 Naveen John signs off by saying, I’ve made it a goal of mine to openly share everything I’ve picked up along my journey to where I am.
-In the immediate future, I hope my competitors and juniors, use all this information, and step-up and do their bit in moving our sport forward in the India.
+In the immediate future, I hope my competitors and juniors, use all this information, and step-up and do their bit in moving our sport forward in India.

 Follow Naveen John’s blog by clicking here